DHersh3094/USGS-LiDAR-CLI-Tool/README.md

 - Create visualizations with basemaps showing data coverage and overlaps
 - Support for prioritizing the most recent datasets
 - Dry-run mode to check for available data without downloading
-- Efficient handling of data from multiple sources

 ## Coverage
 - Coverage is based on the USGS public lidar boundaries at: https://raw.githubusercontent.com/hobu/usgs-lidar/master/boundaries/resources.geojson